Alt Text SEO Best Practices: 9 Rules for 2026

 How to Write Effective Alt Text

-With the fundamentals covered, here are the practical guidelines that matter when you're writing alt text in your CMS.
+With the fundamentals out of the way, here are the practical guidelines that actually matter when you're writing alt text in your CMS.

 1. Be Descriptive but Concise